Our Business Practices

 Amendments to the Code of Ethics must also be approved by the Board of Directors.
 It is your responsibility to be familiar with the Code of Ethics as it may be revised from time to time.

-YOUR PERSONAL COMMITMENT
+YOUR PERSONAL COMMITTMENT

-To reaffirm their commitment, the Company requires that directors acknowledge this Code of Ethics and Business Conduct, and that officers and employees acknowledge the Company's Code of Conduct, which is summarized in this Code of Ethics and Business Conduct.
+To reaffirm our commitment, the Company requires that directors acknowledge this Code of Ethics and Business Conduct, and that officers and employees acknowledge the Company's Code of Conduct, which is summarized in this Code of Ethics and Business Conduct.